-Empirical support for Result 5a is provided by Figure 11, Figure 12, and Table 4.
-Figure 11 shows that freeriders who deviate more than 2 units from the group average are punished in 100% of the cases under Peer Punishment, while the punishment probability is somewhat lower under Central Punishment, but in most cases still substantially above 50%.
+Empirical support for Result 6a is provided by Figure 12, Figure 13, and Table 4.
+Figure 12 shows that freeriders who deviate more than 2 units from the group average are punished in 100% of the cases under Peer Punishment, while the punishment probability is somewhat lower under Central Punishment, but in most cases still substantially above 50%.
 Table 4 shows that across all levels of free-riding, the probability of punishment is 96% (69%) in Peer Punishment under endogenous selection (exogenous assignment) and 65% (41%) in Central Punishment under endogenous selection (exogenous assignment).
 The difference across punishment institutions is largely driven by the fact that there are more small deviations (between 0 and 2 units below the group average) under Central Punishment that are punished with a considerably smaller probability than under Peer Punishment.
-The strength of punishment for the punished is shown in
+The strength of punishment for the punished is shown in Figure 13, which indicates that Peer Punishment imposes considerably stronger sanctions on free-riders.
+This result is further corroborated by econometric analyses in appendix A5.

+Endogenou Endogenous SelectionPeerCentral Exogenous Assignment

+Peer Central

-Endogenous Selection Exogenous Assignment Contribution level Peer Punishment Central Punishment Peer Punishment Central Punishment Below average Average or above $95.7 \\ 8.0$ $64.7 \\ 2.6$ 68.6 8.6 41.1 2.9
+Contribution level Punishment Punishment Punishment Punishment

+Below average 95.7 64.7 68.6 41.1

+Average or above 8.1 2.6 8.6 2.9